 Fat is a national obsession.
 Virtually everyone is concerned about how “fat” they are.
 It’s the hottest topic in the medical literature and at scientific conferences.
 And government health agencies are spending tens of millions of dollars to find ways to reverse what has been called an epidemic of obesity.

 All of this concern is for good reason.
-Over the past two decades, the number of cases of obesity, defined as more than 30 pounds overweight, in the United States has increased by more than 50%—from 14.5% of the adult population to 22.5%—and another 40% of American adults are overweight, defined as up to 30 pounds overweight.
-The cost of diseases associated with obesity—including Type 2 diabetes, heart disease, high blood pressure, gallbladder disease, stroke, some types of cancer, and many other conditions—has been estimated at almost $100 billion per year.
+In the past 25 years, the number of cases of obesity, defined as more than 30 pounds overweight, in the United States has increased dramatically — from 12% of the population in 1990 to 35.7% between 2009 and 2010 — and another 40% of Americans are overweight, defined as up to 30 pounds overweight.
+The cost of diseases associated with obesity — including Type 2 diabetes, heart disease, high blood pressure, gallbladder disease, stroke, some types of cancer, and many other conditions — has been estimated at $190.2 billion per year.
 What’s more, there doesn’t seem to be any indication that this trend toward obesity will slow down or turn around any time soon.

 As much time as we spend talking and worrying about how much fat we eat, how much it clogs our arteries, and how the prevalence of obesity in America is skyrocketing, most people know surprisingly little about what fat is, how the human body stores it, or how the body can get rid of it.